idemeum/idemeum.github.io/_posts/2020-11-10-about-idemeum.md

         <h3 class="display-4">Why idemeum enables 100% privacy</h3>
         <p>As organizations store user accounts and credentials in centralized databases, hackers compromise these systems and release lists of usernames and passwords on the open web.
 We have a single point of failure that can be exploited with devastating results.
 The more we follow the centralized model, the more we sacrifice our privacy and security.
         </p>
-        <p>Use <mark>social login</mark> you would say?
+        <p>Use <strong>social login</strong> you would say?
 Sounds interesting, but...
 Are you ok with large social login providers knowing exactly when and where you log into?
 Knowing what services you use?
 It is quite a trade off - to forgo your privacy for simplicity and convenience.
 What is more, if your social account gets locked or disabled, you will lose access to everything you accessed with it.
         </p>
       </div>
     </div>